-The fourth element is required when the indictment alleges a quantity that would result in an enhanced penalty under 21 U.S.C. § 841(b).
-See Apprendi v.
+The fourth element is required when the indictment alleges a quantity that would trigger a mandatory minimum penalty or result in an enhanced penalty under 21 U.S.C. § 841(b).
+See United States v.
+Alleyne, 133 S. Ct.
+2151 (2013); Apprendi v.
 New Jersey, 120 S. Ct.
 2348 (2000).

-Generally, the exact quantity of the controlled substance need not be determined so long as the jury establishes a quantity at or above a given baseline amount in the appropriate subsection of 841(b).
+Generally, the exact quantity of the controlled substance need not be determined so long as the jury establishes a quantity at or above a given baseline amount in the appropriate subsection of § 841(b).
 Apprendi requires a jury finding for any fact that increases the maximum statutory sentence a defendant may face.
 In Alleyne v.
 United States, 133 S. Ct.
-2151 (2013), the Supreme Court extended the Apprendi rule to any fact that increases a statutory mandatory minimum penalty.
+2151 (2013), the Supreme Court extended the Apprendi rule to any fact that triggers a mandatory minimum penalty.
 The Fifth Circuit on multiple occasions has limited the application of Alleyne to statutory penalties.
 See, e.g., United States v.
 Tuma, 738 F.3d 681, 693 (5th Cir.
 2013).
-Consequently, unless the amount in question would expose a defendant to the possibility of an increase in the maximum penalty or the imposition of or an increase in a mandatory minimum sentence, no special finding as to the amount is needed.
-Items that are merely sentencing factors under the United States Sentencing Guidelines do not require a beyond a reasonable doubt finding by a jury.
-See United States v.
+Consequently, unless the amount in question would expose a defendant to the possibility of an increase in the maximum penalty or the imposition of a mandatory minimum sentence, no special finding as to the amount is needed.
+Items that are merely sentencing factors under the United States v.
+Romans, 823 F.3d 299, 316-17 (5th Cir.
+2016); United States v.
+Hebert, 813 F.3d 564-65 (5th Cir.
+2015); United States v.
 Rodriguez, 559 F. App'x 332, 333 (5th Cir.
 2014); United States v.
 Neuner, 535 F. App'x 373, 377 n.3 (5th Cir.
 2013).

-Further, prior convictions, even those that trigger enhanced penalties, do not require jury findings.
+Prior convictions, even those that trigger enhanced penalties, do not require jury findings.
 United States v.
 Wallace, 759 F.3d 486, 497 (5th Cir.
-2014).
+2014); Alleyne, 133 S. Ct. at 2160 n.
+1.

 That being the case, the standard charge that has been suggested by the Committee for years should suffice for most cases.
 Nevertheless, in light of Apprendi and Alleyne, two alternative forms of determining amounts have been included for cases in which the exact delineation of the amount of the controlled substance is desired.
-If there is a fact dispute, however, as to whether the amount is above or below a particular baseline (e.g., 100 kilograms of marijuana versus 99 kilograms), the court may consider submitting the higher amount in the fourth element, accompanied by Instruction No. 1.33, Lesser Included Offense, for the lower amount.
+If there is a fact dispute, however, as to whether the amount is above or below a particular baseline (e.g., 100 kilograms of marijuana versus 99 kilograms), the court may consider submitting the higher amount in the fourth element, accompanied by Instruction No. 1.35, Lesser Included Offense, for the lower amount.
 Alternatively, the court may substitute for the fourth element a special interrogatory asking the jury to indicate the total amount of the controlled substance it believes was proved beyond a reasonable doubt.
 See United States v.
+Gonzales, 841 F.3d 339, 353-54 (5th Cir.
+2016); United States v.
 Arnold, 416 F.3d 349, 356 (5th Cir.
 2005) (approving use of special interrogatory).

 A fifth jury inquiry will be needed when the indictment alleges a serious bodily injury or death that would result in an enhanced penalty under 21 U.S.C. § 841(b).
 Subsections 841(b)(1)(A)-(C) provide enhanced penalties (maximums and mandatory minimums) in cases where "death or serious bodily injury results."
 Apprendi and Alleyne require that this element be found by the jury.
 The statute requires that the death or serious bodily injury "results from" the use of such substance.
-The Supreme Court has ruled that the causation element requires a "but for" finding by the jury.
+The Supreme Court has ruled that the causation element requires a "but-for" finding by the jury.
 Burrage v.
 United States, 134 S. Ct.
-881, 887 (2014).
-The Sentencing Guideline enhancement for resulting death or bodily injury (§ 2D1.1(a)(2)) may only be applied when death or serious bodily injury is also part of the crime of conviction.
-United States v.
-Greenough, 669 F.3d 567, 575 (5th Cir.
-2012).
+881, 887 (2014) (this case has an extensive discussion of death or serious bodily injury).